Gary Williams still remembers what he considers his biggest recruiting miss

 Williams was far from the only one to overlook Oladipo, who committed to a rebuilding Indiana team prior to the start of his senior year of high school.
 At the time, Oladipo was a bench player at DeMatha Catholic, a local powerhouse that featured high-major recruits Cook, Jerian Grant, Naji Hibbert and Mikael Hopkins on its roster.

-But Oladipo was the type of recruit Williams, the first coach to win a national championship without a McDonald’s All-American, typically had success with.
+But Oladipo was the type of recruit Williams, the first coach to win a national championship without a McDonald’s All-American since the game's inception in 1977, typically had success with.
 Not only was he ranked outside the top-100 by recruiting services, but he had the elite athleticism to flourish in Williams’ up-tempo, pressure defense scheme, as well as the work ethic to blossom under his intense coaching style.
 It was seemingly a match made in heaven, but Williams -- like many other top coaches -- wondered whether he was a good enough shooter to play in a premier conference.

 Crean, who was coming off a 6-25 season with the Hoosiers, didn’t have the luxury of asking such questions.